 Located on the busy thoroughfare of Jefferson blvd. in Culver City, this adaptive re-use project aims to consolidate a series of existing concrete and CMU block buildings into a creative office campus for tenants.

 The concept for the new campus was to bring an overall identity to the three existing buildings and to engage the street.
-This was achieved by adding two main elements to the site: a beacon that would signify the new entry to the building and a new street façade that would engage the traffic along Jefferson blvd.
+This was achieved by adding two main elements to the site: a beacon that signifies the new entry to the building and a new street façade that engages the traffic along Jefferson blvd.

 Partners In Charge:

 Projects are organized as a team effort, led and coordinated by an assigned project manager and project architect.